egorsergeevichw/lampstore/README.md

 # Online store
-Partially working online store written in 2017 using ASP.NET MVC Framework and AngularJS.
+The online store written in 2017 for educational purposes using ASP.NET MVC Framework and AngularJS technologies.